Location: Newton, MA

 Howard Hechler

-Howard joined Lumicell in 2020 as Senior Vice President of Strategy and Corporate Development, and now serves as Chief Business and Strategy Officer.
-He brings almost 20 years of focused life-sciences experience in market access, strategy, and operations.
+Howard joined Lumicell in 2020 and now serves as President and Chief Operating Officer.
+He brings 20 years of focused life-sciences experience in corporate development, strategy, and operations.
 Prior to Lumicell, Howard worked at Locust Walk, PolarityTE, Smith & Nephew, Medtronic, and Mallinckrodt Pharmaceuticals.
 Howard graduated cum laude with a B.A. from Harvard University, and received his M.B.A. and Juris Doctorate degrees from the University of Virginia.

 Jorge Ferrer, PhD